elasticpath/react-pwa-reference-storefront/src/components/src/AppHeaderTop/README.md

 #### Description

-Top most header component comprised of links to static pages, and locale/currency selection components.
+Adds a top-level header to the `AppHeaderMain` component.
+The `AppHeaderTop` component can contain the `AppHeaderLocale` component and links to static pages.

 #### Usage